lawmurray/doxide/docs/index.md

 ---
-description: A documentation generator for modern C++.
+description: Documentation and code coverage for modern C++.
 Configure with YAML, generate Markdown, publish with Material for MkDocs.
 ---

 <style>